solana-foundation/solana-improvement-documents/proposals/0195-tpu-vote-using-quic.md

 Gossip.
 The client side will use the TPU vote QUIC port published by the server to connect to the server.

-The TPU vote will be using the same QUIC implementation used by regular transaction transportation.
+The TPU vote can use the same QUIC implementation used by regular transaction transportation.
 The client and server both uses their validator's identity key to sign the certificate which is used to validate the validator's identity especially on the server side for the purpose of provding QOS based on the client's stakes by checking the client's Pubkey -- stake weighted QOS.